jaapkruijt/spot_dialogmanagement/README.md

 signals to wait for further external input.

 External input can be an utterance from the humann player or an event published by the SPOTTER game.

+## Example script

+Run `examples/interactive_game.py`.
+It will ask for Human input, enter:
+* your statements there
+* if input from the game is expected, prefix it with `game:` (currently the value after the colon only needs to be non-empty)